Security and compliance in Microsoft Teams

 - Teams status messages

-For more details about how to use eDiscovery tools in the Microsoft Purview compliance portal to search for Teams content, please go to the links below:
+For more information about how to use eDiscovery tools in the Microsoft Purview compliance portal to search for Teams content, see:

 During litigation, you may need all data associated with a user (custodian) or a Team to be preserved as immutable, so that it can be used as evidence for the case.
 You can do this by placing either a user (user mailbox) or a Team on legal hold.
 For a team legal hold, the team's mailbox can be put on the following holds: